Ski jumper Morgenstern on course for Sochi after fall

 Morgenstern was injured during a training accident at Bad Mitterndof, Austria, on January 10 after he lost his balance in the air, turned over and landed on his back and head.

 "I watched the fall once.
 That was enough," he said.
-"It's about knowing what happened, why it happened and minimising the fear through various techniques."
+"It's about knowing what happened, why it happened and minimizing the fear through various techniques."

 Morgenstern, who won two Olympic titles in the individual and team large hill event in Turin in 2006 and a team large hill gold in Vancouver in 2010, left hospital for a rehabilitation clinic last week and has begun light training.